Jump to Recipe Print Recipe

 A lemon poppy seed muffin on a plate.

-My kids were pretty excited about this new recipe because I love making fluffy muffins.
-Whenever I bake something with lemons, I send them out to go pick a lemon or two from our tree.
+My kids were excited about this new recipe because I love making fluffy muffins.
+Whenever I bake something with lemons, I send them out to pick a lemon or two from our tree.
 We are lucky to have fresh lemons most of the year.

 I make a lot of muffins, and I share many of them here on Fearless Dining.
-All of my muffin recipes are freezable so that you can enjoy them anytime.
+All of my muffin recipes are freezable, so you can enjoy them anytime.
 Here are some of our favorite gluten free muffin recipes, or you can try this delicious gluten free strawberry muffins recipe!

 Hands down THE best lemon poppyseed muffin I have EVER HAD!!
 Made these this afternoon and they are INCREDIBLE!!
-Moist and fluffy and they’re actually amazing on their own without the icing.
-This one is a keeper!”
+Moist and fluffy and they’re actually amazing on their own without

 Chelsey T., Pinterest user